ryo-ohki-code/sideshift-payment-integration-node/README.md

 - If input coin matches SECONDARY_COIN: Returns MAIN_COIN

-2. Convert Fiat Amount: Use calculateCryptoFromFiat to convert the fiat amount into the equivalent cryptocurrency deposit amount.
+2. Convert Fiat Amount: Use usdToSettleAmount to convert the fiat amount into the equivalent cryptocurrency deposit amount.
 You can use getPair to get complementary data like min/max supported amount for the shift.

-**calculateCryptoFromFiat(amountToShift, depositCoin, settleCoin)**: Convert FIAT amount to cryptocurrency amount The calculateCryptoFromFiat function is an asynchronous cryptocurrency conversion utility that calculates the appropriate cryptocurrency amount to shift based on a fiat deposit amount, considering exchange rates and network costs.
+**usdToSettleAmount(amountToShift, depositCoin, settleCoin)**: Convert FIAT amount to cryptocurrency amount The usdToSettleAmount function is an asynchronous cryptocurrency conversion utility that calculates the appropriate cryptocurrency amount to shift based on a fiat deposit amount, considering exchange rates and network costs.

 Functionality:
 - Converts the input fiat amount to USD (from currencySetting.currency to USD)